A hybrid deep learning method for finite-horizon mean-field game problems: Introduction

 The main contributions of this paper are as follows.
-Although the hybrid algorithm deployed in our work bears resemblance to that used in \cite{JzYhYg:21}, our focus is driven to the finite-horizon optimization problem while theirs addresses the infinite one.
-When it comes to the model, the study of MFGs as a Nash equilibrium problem involves a mean-filed interaction, because of which we need to construct iterative procedure in our algorithm.
+A hybrid algorithm is developed in our work.
+Although it bears some resemblance to that used in \cite{JzYhYg:21}, in contrast to the infinite horizon optimization problem, our focus here is devoted to the finite-horizon optimization problem.
+When it comes to the model, the study of MFGs as a Nash equilibrium seeking problem involves a mean-filed interaction, because of which we need to construct iterative procedure in our algorithm.
 By hybrid we mean the combination of MCAM and SA algorithm.
-The MCAM is helpful when constructing an iterative algorithm and approximating the initial value of a neural network from the outset.
+The MCAM is helpful when constructing an iterative algorithm and approximating initial parametrization of neural network from the outset.
 It can also determine a bounded region within which the SA algorithm is then used to find more accurate parameters.
 We utilize the induced measure (see, \cite{BeBaCa:18}) in MCAM and Monte-Carlo algorithm in deep learning to construct the iterative procedure of the mean-field interaction.
-In special, when dealing with the iteration of the mean-field interaction, we pass the average distributions to the next iteration, where the average distributions means that we assign different weight values to the previous iteration and the current iteration.
-Compared with the existing numerical methods on finite-horizon MFGs problems, our proposed algorithm can enhance the performance of optimization problems in high-dimensional stochastic environments by improving computational efficiency and accuracy.
-On the one hand, when addressing optimization problems involving multiple control variables and states, one inevitably meets the challenge of the ``curse of dimensionality'', wherein the number of computation nodes increases exponentially.
+Dealing with the iteration of the mean-field interaction, we pass the average distributions to the next iteration, where the average distributions means that we assign different weight values to the previous iteration and the current iteration.
+In addition, our proposed algorithm can enhance the performance of optimization problems in high-dimensional stochastic environments by improving computational efficiency and accuracy.
+Addressing optimization problems involving multiple control variables and states, one inevitably meets the challenge of the ``curse of dimensionality'', wherein the number of computation nodes increases exponentially.
 The advancements in deep learning allow us to substitute the optimization over piecewise control grids for every state value with the stochastic approximation approach utilizing parametric neural networks across all state values.
 Now the computational complexity primarily arises from the evaluation of gradients for every state value, turning into a linear relationship with the number of points in the state lattice.
 In this way, the computation efficiency can be improved.
 On the other hand, the piecewise constant control is used to approximate the optimal control in traditional methods, and the accuracy of the resulting control strategy is contingent on the density of the control grid.
 In contrast, the utilization of neural networks in the control strategy enables continuous values for control variables, effectively tackling the challenge of selecting an appropriate precision in control spaces with significant differences in scales.
 Hence the accuracy of numerical results can be improved as well.

 The remainder of this paper is organized as follows.
 Section \ref{Model} introduces the framework of MFGs.
 The main steps of the hybrid algorithm is presented in Section \ref{Numerical algorithm}.
 In Section \ref{Convergence of algorithm}, we establish the convergence of the algorithm.
 Section \ref{Numerical examples} gives two numerical examples for illustration.
 Finally, Section \ref{Conclusion} concludes the paper with further remarks.